 This type is called trans fats and is the result of an industrial process called hydrogenation.

-In this process, unsaturated fats are artificial converts to saturated fats by adding hydrogen.
+In this process, unsaturated fats are artificially converted to saturated fats by adding hydrogen.

 Products like margarine are examples of hydrogenated fats.